 - Initiate contact with their allocated tutor at the start of the term by email once Study Skills Support has been confirmed.

 - Notify the tutor and Equitable Learning Services with at least 24 hours’ notice if unable to attend a tutoring session.

 - Be prepared for each session.

-- Sign the tutor's verification form at the completion of each session.
+- Fill out the Confirmation of Attendance online form at the completion of each session.

 - Be aware that not attending two consecutive tutoring sessions without a valid reason may result in the service being cancelled.

 Students may request to work with a different tutor.
 Students must speak with their Equitable Learning Facilitator if they wish to be allocated another tutor or if they no longer require Study Skills Support.

 Requirements for the Study Skills Support tutor only

 - Complete and sign all Equitable Learning Services forms and return to ELS before commencing tutoring.